mhaidarh/data/directory.md

 Fixer.io | Foreign exchange rates and currency conversion JSON API | JSON API for foreign exchange rates and currency conversion

-HalalData | It's a database of halal food around the world created and collected by people like you and free to use under an open license
+HalalData | Its a database of halal food around the world created and collected by people like you and free to use under an open license

 Notifuse | An API/platform to send smart notifications on every channels